๐Campaigns

 What are Campaigns?

-Campaigns help you track phone calls from different marketing sources.
+Campaigns help you track conversions from different marketing sources.
 Ring Tonic offers two types of campaigns to suit different marketing needs:

-DNI (Dynamic Number Insertion): Automatically swaps phone numbers on your website based on visitor source.
-Perfect for tracking which online channels (organic search, paid ads, social media) drive phone calls.
+Website Tracker: Tracks website visitors with form attribution and phone calls.
+Automatically swaps phone numbers and/or injects attribution data into forms based on visitor source.
+Perfect for tracking which online channels (organic search, paid ads, social media) drive conversions.

 Static: Uses one or more dedicated tracking numbers.
 Ideal for offline marketing like billboards, print ads, radio spots, or regional advertising campaigns.